-School will often be seen by the child as their "safe place", and this may help them to be more open so we as adults can provide the minor with the tools and strategies that may help to get through the difficult
+School will often be seen by the child as their "safe place", and this may help them to be more open so we as adults can provide the minor with the tools and strategies that may help to get through the difficult situation.

-It is important to remember our 4R's
+It is important to remember our 4R's:

-- Receive the information: Detect this issue, talk with the student to know the condition, severity of the behaviors, actions, etc. Do not interpret or put words into the mouth of the student making the allegation.
-Clarify the information, take notes.Don't try to deal with it yourself. - Reassure the student: do not keep the secret. - React: Refer to de CPL the situation.
-Notify immediately. - Note: The CPL must notify the parents of the student about the situation and conditions.
-The school will make recommendations on how to manage the situation at home, set limits and boundaries. - Record: Fill the "Bitácora de casos específicos" document.
+- Receive the information. - Reassure the student.
+Don't promise confidentiality. - React.
+Explain what you must do.
+Refer to the CPL. - Record - Receive the information: Detect this issue, talk with the student to know the condition, severity of the behaviors, actions, etc. Do not interpret or put words into the mouth of the student making the allegation.
+Clarify the information, take notes.
+Don't try to deal with it yourself.

+- Reassure the student: do not keep the secret. - React: Refer to de CPL the situation.
+Notify immediately.
+Note: The CPL must notify the parents of the student about the situation and conditions. - The school will make recommendations on how to manage the situation at home, set limits and boundaries. - Record: Fill the "Bitácora de casos específicos" document.
 The CPL will continue with this process.